square/cane/README.md

 ## Compatibility

-Requires MRI 1.9, since it depends on the `ripper` library to calculate complexity metrics.
+Requires CRuby 2.0, since it depends on the `ripper` library to calculate complexity metrics.
 This only applies to the Ruby used to run Cane, not the project it is being run against.
 In other words, you can run Cane against your 1.8 or JRuby project.